isomerpages/nlb-biblioasia/_apr-2006/Old Man Yip: Photography Master in Slippers.md

 <b>1936</b> After working some time as a supervisor with United Engineers, Yip saved up enough money to buy a Rolleiflex camera.<br><br>
 <b>1942</b> Quit United Engineers and started small engineering workshop at the back of his house.
 Also built a dark room.<br><br>
 <b>1946</b> Continued operating engineering workshop.
 Branched into various other enterprises, including tin toy-making, joss-stick manufacturing and ground-tea powder shampoo.<br><br>
-<b>1952</b> First major success at an international competition.
-Rowing at Dawn won him a string of top prizes and gold medals in international competitions.
+<b>1952</b> First major success at an international competition. <i>Rowing at Dawn</i> won him a string of top prizes and gold medals in international competitions.
 Accepted for exhibition in over 80 countries.<br><br>
 <b>1957</b> Made Associate of the Royal Photographic Society, UK.<br><br>
 <b>1960</b> Joined Tien Wah Press as commercial photographer and technician.<br><br>
 <b>1961</b> Honorary Fellowship of the Royal Photographic Society, UK<br><br>